techdivision/import-docs/pages/02.getting-started/03.configuration/06.validation/default.38.md

 In general, the validation operation is based on a validator subject, an observer, some listeners and a bunch of callbacks.
 Finally, the validations are implemented as callbacks which allows you register one or more validation callbacks for each column.
 M2IF comes with some specialized callbacks that only can used for the corresponding columns and a custom regex validator that can be used to integrate custom, regex based validations.

-To go into details, let's have a look at the validation operation of the `catalog_product` entity in the [techdivision/import-product](https://github.com/techdivision/import-product/blob/19.x/etc/configuration/operations.json#L118) repository.
+To go into details, let's have a look at the validation operation of the product import, which is declared in the [operations.json](https://github.com/techdivision/import-product/blob/19.x/etc/configuration/operations.json#L118) of the [techdivision/import-product](https://github.com/techdivision/import-product) repository.
 In order to make it easier to understand, we've removed the unimportant parts.

 ```json
 {